 Eleven, Ischgl, Austria

-The Eleven piste in Ischgl, Austria, is a 6.8 mile (11-kilometer) long ski run that starts at the Greitspitze, the highest skiable point in the Tyrol at over 9,000 feet (2,700 meters), and descends past Idalp and into the heart of Ischgl at 4,500 feet (1,400 meters).
-Known for its challenging mix of red and black slopes, this run offers a 3,280-foot (1,000-meter) vertical drop, making it a thrilling experience for a wide range of skier and rider abilities.
+The Eleven piste at Ischgl is a 6.8-mile (11-kilometer) long ski run that starts at the Greitspitze, the highest skiable point in the Tyrol at over 9,000 feet (2,700 meters), and descends past Idalp and into the heart of Ischgl at 4,500 feet (1,400 meters).
+Known for its challenging mix of predominantly red terrain, Eleven features a 3,280-foot (1,000-meter) vertical drop, making it a thrilling experience for a wide range of skiing and riding abilities.
 Access to the run is available via the resort’s lift system, including the Lange Wand C5 lift and the Greitspitz lifts.

 Panorama, Saas Fee, Switzerland

 Saas Fee is a popular Swiss ski resort renowned for its high-altitude skiing and dramatic scenery.
-And it doesn’t get much more dramatic than the aptly named Panorama run, the longest ski run at the resort, stretching 8.7 miles (14 kilometers) from the 11,400 feet (3,500-meter) high Mittelallalin Felskinn to Saas Fee at 5,900 feet (1,800 meters).
-It boasts an incredible vertical drop of roughly 5,800 feet (1,773 meters).
-While it’s nearly 9 miles, it’s a blue run, making it perfectly doable for many intermediate skiers.
+And it doesn’t get much more dramatic than the aptly named Panorama run.
+The longest ski run at Saas Fee, it stretches 8.7 miles (14 kilometers), from the 11,400-foot high (3,500-meter) Mittelallalin Felskinn to Saas Fee at 5,900 feet (1,800 meters).
+While Panorama is nearly 9 miles, and has a vertical drop of roughly 5,800 feet (1,773 meters), it’s a blue run, making it perfectly doable for many intermediate skiers.

 L’Escargot, Val Cenis, France

-L’Escargot is the longest green ski run in Europe, stretching 6.2 (10 kilometers) from 6,725 feet (2,050 meters) down to 4,586 (1,398 meters).
-Ideal for beginners looking to move a step beyond the bunny slopes, it offers a scenic journey through pine and larch forests, with views of the Dent Parachee, Pointe D’Andagne, and Grand Paradis.
-The run is accessible via the La Ramasse chairlift and is known for its winding, gentle path, though snowboarders may find it challenging due to some flat sections.
-Nevertheless it provides a great opportunity for beginner skiers to enjoy longer descents in a beautiful setting.
+L’Escargot is the longest green ski run in Europe, stretching 6.2 (10 kilometers) from 6,725 feet (2,050 meters) down to 4,586 feet (1,398 meters).
+Ideal for beginners looking to move a step beyond the typical beginner runs, L’Escargot offers a scenic journey through pine and larch forests, with views of the Dent Parachee, Pointe D’Andagne, and Grand Paradis.
+The run is accessible via the La Ramasse chairlift, where it winds down a relatively gentle path.
+Note that snowboarders may find it challenging due to some flat sections.
+Nevertheless it provides a great opportunity for beginner skiers to enjoy a longer descent at a beautiful Europe ski resort.
 This is unlike any green run you’ve skied before.

 Aiguille Rouge, Les Arcs, France

 Les Arcs is renowned for its exceptional off-piste terrain, offering a vast area beyond the groomed slopes.
 The north face of the Aiguille Rouge is particularly prized for its long ridge, providing a wealth of off-piste opportunities in one of the few remaining parts of the Tarentaise Valley that hasn’t been developed with ski lifts and pistes.
 Here, you’ll find the Aiguille Rouge run, a 4.5-mile (8-kilometers) descent starting from the Aiguille Rouge peak at 10,583 feet (3,226 meters) and ending in the hamlet of Villaroger at 3,937 feet (1,200 meters).
-With a vertical drop of over 6,500 feet (2,000 meters), it begins as a black run and transitions to red and blue further down, offering a variety of terrain.
-The upper half is above 9,000 feet (3,000 meters), while the lower half is north-facing, ensuring good conditions throughout most of the season.
+With a vertical drop of over 6,500 feet (2,000 meters), it begins as a black run and transitions to red and blue further down.

 La Longia, Val Gardena, Italy